chaimaaloug/chaima-github-bootcamp/slides.md

 to record changes to a set of files.
 GitHub is a hosting service that provides a Git-aware home for such projects on the internet

+---

+### REPOSITORIES

+- Often referred to as a repo, this a collection of all your files and the history of those files (i.e. commits)

+- Can live on a local machine or on a remote server (e.g. GitHub)

+- The act of copying a repo from a remote server is called cloning